 \item[Contact-type inelastic interactions] (such as annihilation of non-relativistic particles into relativistic species), when calculated perturbatively, violate unitarity at large enough couplings that may still be well within the perturbative regime.
 The problem is ameliorated if the interacting particles couple via a long-range force (e.g. a Coulomb potential) that is integrated in the computation (see e.g.~\cite{vonHarling:2014kha}), but persists nonetheless.

-In these cases, resumming the irreducible inelastic interactions introduces divergences that can be absorbed into the $\WW_\ell$ matrix and renormalized following the procedure described in \cref{sec:Renormalization}.
-After renormalization, the resulting cross sections satisfy unitarity.
-The final expressions take a form analogous to \cref{eqs:SingleChannel_RegRen_xy}, potentially extended to a multi-channel framework, with the necessary inputs consisting of the unregulated inelastic cross sections together with the dispersive couplings induced by the inelastic vertices.
+In these cases, resumming the irreducible inelastic interactions introduces divergences that can be absorbed into the $\WW_\ell$ matrix and renormalized following the procedure described in \cref{sec:Renorm}.
+After renormalization, the resulting cross-sections satisfy unitarity.
+The final expressions take a form analogous to \cref{eqs:SingleChannel_RegRen_xy}, potentially extended to a multi-channel framework, with the necessary inputs consisting of the unregulated inelastic cross-sections together with the dispersive couplings induced by the inelastic vertices.

 \item[Sommerfeld (parametric) resonances] arise when particles interact through a light but massive mediator and a bound level lies near threshold.
-For $s$-wave annihilation processes, these resonances drive the cross sections to $\sigma_{\ell=0}^{\rm ann} \propto v_{\rm rel}^{-3}$ at low velocities, thereby violating unitarity even at small couplings.
-Equivalently, the unregulated partial-wave amplitudes behave as ${\cal M}_{\ell=0,\,\unreg}\sim 1/k$ at small momenta.
+For $s$-wave annihilation processes, these resonances drive the cross-sections to $\sigma_{\ell=0}^{\rm ann} \propto v_{\rm rel}^{-3}$ over the resonance-enhanced regime at low velocities, thereby violating unitarity even at small couplings.

+Equivalently, the on/off-shell unregulated partial-wave amplitudes scale as ${\cal M}_{\ell=0,\,\unreg} (q) \sim 1/q$ at small momenta.
 (For higher partial waves, the centrifugal barrier removes the infrared divergence at very low momenta.)

-Upon regularization, this infrared divergence is canceled by phase-space suppression in the integral of \cref{eq:N_Spectral} and causes no problem.
-The ultraviolet issue due to the contact part of the interaction remains, and, as mentioned above, can be treated according to \cref{sec:Renormalization}, with the result of unitarization and renormalization shown in \cref{eqs:SingleChannel_RegRen_xy} for a single channel.
+Upon regularization, this infrared divergence is canceled by phase-space suppression in the integral of \cref{eq:Wmatrix_PV} and causes no problem.

+The ultraviolet issue due to the contact part of the interaction remains, and, as mentioned above, can be treated according to \cref{sec:Renorm}, with the result of unitarization and renormalization shown in \cref{eqs:SingleChannel_RegRen_xy} for a single channel. \end{description}